Full text keyword search[?]

 The majority of studies programs focused on musculoskeletal disorders during the off work/pre-return phase of the RTW process.
 There is little evidence regarding programmes targeting mental health conditions.

-There is a lack of evidence to draw unambiguous conclusions on the effectiveness of employer provided WPDM programs promoting RTW.
-Thus, we could not determine if specific program components or specific sets of components are driving effectiveness.
+There is a lack of concrete evidence to draw conclusions on the effectiveness of workplace disability management programs promoting return to work.